 The Office of Information Security is currently comprised of the Chief Information Security Officer (CISO), who reports to the Chief Information Officer (CIO) and two full-time Information Security Analysts who reports to the CISO.
 The Information Security team also works closely with other campus units both within and external to IT.

 The Division of Information Technology has acquired, implemented and operates a number of key components which play an information role in information security architecture and reflect a defense-in-depth strategy in the protection of University networks, system and applications.
 A number of these items are highlighted below:

 - Network perimeter security – the Marshall University Network (MUNet) is secured at the perimeter using high-availability network firewall.
 The next-generation firewall technology provides user-, application- and content-based inspection, network intrusion detection and malicious content filtering, and network address translation (NAT) to limit unsolicited inbound connections.

-- Secure Remote Access – remote access is provided using virtual private network (VPN) and remote desktop terminal service access using two-factor authentication (2FA).
+- Secure Remote Access – remote access is provided using a virtual private network (VPN) service or through a remote terminal service access using two-factor authentication (2FA).

 - E-mail and Endpoint Security Services – the campus utilizes additional layers of anti-spam and anti-malware software which eliminate malicious and disruptive content arriving via e-mail or other file transfer methods.

-- Segmented, Switched Network – the campus local area network is segmented into several of virtual sub-networks (VLANs) based on building and campus locations.
-The also allows for separation of certain types of network activity (e.g. datacenter, business units, academic computer labs, VOIP, PCI-compliance, Residence Halls and wireless WiFi networks.
+- Segmented, Switched Network – the campus local area network is segmented into virtual sub-networks (VLANs) based on building, campus locations, and data sensitivity.
+The allows for separation of high-risk/high-value network activity (e.g. datacenter, business units, academic computer labs, VOIP, PCI-compliance, Residence Halls and wireless WiFi networks.